 - You can rent a post office box so that you can receive packages and mail.
-Using amazon lockers to order things online is also a good options
+Using Amazon lockers to order things online is also a good option

 - Sign up for a local gym so that you have a place to work out and use the showers.

 - Put all your belongings into storage, including your valuables.